After a long and strenuous day a sauna session will leave you feeling relaxed, revitalized, and centered.

 While the infrared heat might feel the same as you’d get from most saunas, that’s where most of the comparisons fall apart.
 This is a simple shell, one that allows you to get heat from infrared elements even if you aren’t at home.
 Easy to put away and set back up as you travel, this is good for those who need some infrared heat even if they can’t be near their home unit.
 This model is particularly comfortable compared to most, largely thanks to the pedigree of the manufacturer.

 The big problem with this infrared unit is that isn’t quite as luxurious as a real infrared model.
 You get the heat, but not space.
 That’s what you generally get with an infrared portable, though, and you shouldn’t judge what it doesn’t have against this unit.
-As it stands, it’s one of the best infrared portables out there.
+As it stands, it’s one of the greatest portables out there.

 16. Radiant Saunas 1-2 Person Hemlock